Steps to Achieving CRP Certification

 The CRP program uses a web-based system to manage and track your progress toward

 certification.
-When you enroll in the program, you will receive a unique CRP Number to
+When you enrolled in the program, you received a unique CRP Number to

 identify and allow you to access your account.